 Hi everyone.
 It is that time of year again.
 Planning your Thanksgiving menu, and cooking a delicious, juicy turkey!
 Last year I composed this step by step tutorial.
 I have heard so many young women say how they are afraid to cook a turkey!
 My own two daughters included!
 Well fear not.
 It is one of the easiest things to make.
-This post is a repeat of the same one I did last year.
+This post is a repeat of the same one I did two years ago.
 I hope this might help someone who has never attempted to make their own turkey.

 It's here.
 My very first Virtual Cooking Class.
 I hope that I am